Septic planning guide

 What this page is really helping you decide

-This page is trying to stop a field job from being priced like a simple equipment swap.
-If the parcel can no longer support the old story, the field question becomes a parcel and system question very quickly.
+This page is trying to stop a field job from being priced like a simple trench swap.
+If the parcel can no longer support the old story, the field question becomes a parcel, permit, and system question very quickly.

-A field problem stops being local trench work the moment the replacement footprint is uncertain.
+A field problem stops being local trench work the moment the replacement footprint is uncertain or the contractor is no longer sure the tank, distribution box, or dosing setup can stay.
 That is why reserve area, old layout evidence, and wet-ground signals often matter more here than a generic parts-and-labor number.

-Use this page to decide whether you are comparing field quotes or redesign scenarios.
+Use this page to decide whether you are comparing field-only quotes, field-plus-restoration quotes, or redesign scenarios.
 If you cannot tell which lane you are in yet, the cheaper quote is usually just assuming the better story.

 Representative state examples behind this national page